 James Ratcliffe, third Earl of Derwentwater, was beheaded on Tower Hill, 24 February 1716, for his part in the Jacobite uprising of 1715.
 The entire story has been handed down as factual—as if it really happened.
 And other legends have sprung up around the event.
 It was said that on the night he was executed, the rivers on his estates ran blood, and that the Northern Lights shone more brightly that night than they ever had before; from then they were locally called “Lord Derwentwater's Lights”.

 Patti Reid sang Lord Derwentwater in 1987 on her eponymous Fellside album, Patti Reid.
 This track was also included in 2006 on Fellside's 30th anniversary anthology Landmarks.

 Dr Faustus sang Lord Ellenwater in 2005 on their Fellside CD Wager.
+They noted: